culshoefer/codeCurriculum-gitbook/chapter3.md

   screen.blit(ball, ballrect)
   pygame.display.flip()
 ```
 A couple of things here.
-You might have noticed that there is a `pygame` object which we modify, when we load images etc. Also notice the big `while`-loop, that goes forever (seemingly).
+You might have noticed that there is a `pygame` object which we modify when we load images etc. Also notice the big `while`-loop, that goes forever (seemingly).
 So how does pygame draw stuff?
-Look at the last three lines: We first fill the screen black, then we draw the ball (`blit` is a very weird function, just be fine with passing the image and its rectangle and position to it).
+Look at the last three lines: We first fill the screen black, then we draw the ball (`blit()` is a very weird function, just be fine with passing the image and its rectangle and position to it).
 Finally, the `flip()` method: This finally accepts all changes and presents them to the viewer.

 If we did not have the flip function, we would be unable to see our changes.
 Since it is very expensive to always draw stuff on the screen, it is better to have a lot of changes and then call `flip()` only once to set them free.

-##Our first class for space invaders
+##Entity: Our first class for space invaders
 ![The video game classic](img/space_invaders.png)
 We start with a **Entity** class, that is responsible for one, well, entity (so aliens, player...).
 It has the following attributes: